 Rebuilt in 1997, at Southern Oregon Marine Incorporated of Coos Bay, Oregon.
 A division of the Sause Brothers Ocean Towing Company of Portland, Oregon.

 In 2018, the tug was acquired by DeForge Maritime Towing of Seattle, Washington.
-Where she retained her name.
+Where she was renamed as the Nola Gail.

 Powered by two, EMD 16-645-E2 diesel engines.
 With Reintjes WAV 2400 reduction gears, at a ratio 4:1.
 Turning two, four bladed, 96(in) by 110(in) pitch, right and left hand turning, fixed pitch propellers, mounted in kort nozzles.
 For a rated 3,900 horsepower.